ai2cm/fv3net/README.md

     # needed plugins
     microk8s enable dashboard dns registry:size=40GB

-These commands will start a docker registry process inside of the cluster than can be used by kuberentes pods.
-By default the network address for this registry is `localhost:32000`.
-To build and push all the docker images to this local repository run

-    REGISTRY=localhost:32000 VERSION=local make push_images

 To configure kubectl and argo use this local cluster, you need to add microk8s configurations to the global kubeconfig file.
 Running `microk8s config` will